 Trading guides, webinars and stories

-Brandon Stanton was recently a guest of The Tim Ferriss Show, where he told about his experiences first as a bond trader.
-Then as an artist with more than 25 million followers.
+Brandon Stanton was recently a guest of The Tim Ferriss Show, where he talked about his experiences first as a bond trader.
+Then about his experience as an artist with more than 25 million followers.
 His career as a bond trader started out as a bet he took on Obama winning the 2008 presidential election.
 During the primaries in 2007, Brandon was in his early twenties.
 Studying history major, having no money, and being absolutely convinced that Obama was going to win the election.
 He took out $5,000 in student loans and put the whole sum on Obama’s victory.
 The transaction was executed by an Irish exchange called Intrade The Prediction Market Limited, which has undergone since.
 Brandon made around $1,200 with a single transaction and shared his experience with his friends.

 He was a relative value trader in fixed income securities in the Asian markets.
 His firm placed very highly leveraged trades, so the traders made huge gains or huge losses every day.
-Brandon also got an adrenaline rush every time he hit a new high or low.
+Brandon Stanton also got an adrenaline rush every time he hit a new high or low.
 He spent 2 years using all of his intellect and all of his creative energy trying to figure out how to be the most effective bond trader.
-In the second year, his firm went through the financial crisis, which also meant he lost all money he has ever made.
+In the second year, his firm went through the financial crisis, which also meant he lost all money he had ever made.
 The trading style used by the proprietary firm was calibrated to work during periods of low volatility and that worked out well between the late ‘90s and 2008.

-Today, Brandon still finds trading interesting philosophically and likes to observe how wanting more and being afraid to lose are driving the markets.
+Today, Brandon Stanton still finds trading interesting philosophically and likes to observe how wanting more and being afraid to lose are driving the markets.
 Still, back in 2008 he felt he buried himself so deeply in bond trading that he did it to the exclusion of almost everything else.
 So he chose to do his next big thing outside of computer screens and opted for a life outside of the books.
 He picked up photography and started to learn it from scratch.
 A decade later, he has built up a huge art project.
 Spending all his time on interviewing people and offering points of connections with them.